You don’t always need specialist equipment for close-ups; the best camera phones are very capable when it comes to macro photography, says Amy Davies.

 - Can shoot in raw when shooting macro

 Macro functionality was new for the Google Pixel range, introduced for the first time with the 7 Pro.
-The Pixel 8 Pro maintains its a triple-lens array, with a standard, ultra-wide and telephoto (5x) option.
+The Pixel 9 Pro maintains its triple-lens array, with a standard, ultra-wide and telephoto (5x) option.
 The main sensor is 50 megapixels (output at 12.5MP).
-The significant improvement for our purposes is that the ultra-wide for the Pixel 8 Pro is f/1.95 with 48MP sensor, and the telephoto 48MP.
+The significant improvement for our purposes is that the ultra-wide for the Pixel 9 Pro is f/1.7 with 48MP sensor, with macro autofocus.

-As with most macro-capable smartphones, the Pixel 8 Pro will automatically detect when attempting to focus close to a subject, and switch to macro mode.
+As with most macro-capable smartphones, the Pixel 9 Pro will automatically detect when attempting to focus close to a subject and switch to macro mode.
 With it enabled, you can focus as close as 3cm.
 This can be overridden when not wanted for certain conditions, but again, you won’t be able to focus as closely.

-You can shoot both video and stills when close-focusing, and as a bonus, can record in RAW format when using macro mode since this is accessible in the standard Photo setting.
-There is now a Pro mode – the first for a Pixel phone – for control of exposure, shutter speed, and white balance.
+You can shoot both video and stills when close-focusing, and as a bonus, you can record in RAW format when using macro mode since this is accessible in the standard Photo setting.
+There is a Pro mode to control exposure, shutter speed, and white balance.

 Portrait mode is available and, again, can be useful for creating shallow-depth-of-field images of macro-type subjects in certain conditions.
 As before, this will work best with subjects that aren’t particularly small.